-The Group has total losses carried forward of £4,158,554 (2021: £3,774,180).
+The Group has total losses carried forward of £4,448,062 (2022: £4,158,554).
 This amount would be charged to tax, thereby reducing tax liability, if sufficient profits were made in the future capped to £5m per annum allowance.
 The deferred tax asset has not been recognised as the future recovery is uncertain given the exploration status of the Group.
-The carried forward tax loss is adjusted each year for amounts that can no longer be carried forward.